MohamedEmary/route-frontend/sessions/session-03/notes/session-03.md

 If you want your styling to be dynamic and responsive, you should use a relative unit like `%`, for example `width: 100%` will make the width of the element 100% of the width of its parent element.

-### Block & Inline Elements
+## Block & Inline Elements

+### Block-level elements

-1. **Block-level elements** start on a new line and take up the full width available.
+Start on a new line and take up the full width available

 Example block elements are `<div>`, `<h1>` to `<h6>`, `<p>`, `<form>`, `<header>`, `<footer>`, `<section>`, and `<ul>`.

+### Inline elements

-2. **Inline elements** do not start on a new line and only take up as much width as necessary.
+Do not start on a new line and only take up as much width as necessary

 Example inline elements are `<a>`, `<span>`, `<img>`, `<label>`, `<input>`, `<strong>`, `<em>`, and `<b>`.